 Tom Holland (Peter Parker/Spider-Man), Jake Gyllenhaal (Quentin Beck/Mysterio), Samuel L. Jackson (Nick Fury), Zendaya (MJ), Jacob Batalon (Ned Leeds), Jon Favreau (Happy Hogan), Marisa Tomei (May Parker), Angourie Rice (Betty Brant), Remy Hii (Brad Davis), Martin Starr (Mr Harrington), J.B.
 Smoove (Mr Dell), Tony Revolori (Flash Thompson), Cobie Smulders (Maria Hill), Numan Acar (Dimitri)

 Peter Parker joins his classmates on a summer tour of Europe.
-He is wanting to get away from responsibilities as Spider-Man and declines to take a call from Nick Fury.
+He is wanting to get away from his responsibilities as Spider-Man and declines to take a call from Nick Fury.
 He is looking to the trip as an opportunity to tell MJ of his feelings for her.
 In Venice, a creature of water erupts out of the canals but is fought off by a superhero that the media subsequently dub Mysterio.
-Peter aids the fight and is then brought in by Nick Fury and introduced to Quentin Beck, the person behind Mysterio, who tells how comes from another dimension in the multiverse and is in pursuit of The Elementals, powerful creatures made up of the elements who destroyed his world.
+Peter aids the fight and is then brought in by Nick Fury and introduced to Quentin Beck, the person behind Mysterio, who tells how comes from another dimension in the multiverse and is in pursuit of The Elementals, powerful creatures that destroyed his world.
 Fury also gives Peter a pair of glasses left to him by Tony Stark.
 Peter activates these to find they give access to an A.I. named E.D.I.T.H. and Tony’s defence network.
 After he accidentally fires a missile strike on classmate Brad Davis for taking an embarrassing photo, Peter decides that Quentin is the more deserving benefactor of the glasses than he.
 However, Quentin is not an other-dimensional being as he claims but an embittered former employee of Stark Industries.
 He now uses the glasses and the powerful illusion-projecting technology he has created in a determination to make himself appear to be the greatest superhero on Earth.

 I hugely enjoyed Spider-Man: Homecoming.
 It had a naturally fresh energy, Tom Holland’s politely eager nervousness made for a fantastic Spider-Man and Jon Watts did great things with the superheroic action.
 Much the same mix of elements is present in Far from Home but I have to say I didn’t enjoy it quite as much.
 Maybe it is the relocating of Spider-Man in a location-hopping picaresque across Europe rather than on his homeground.
 Or maybe it is just a villain that seems inserted to cater to much larger superheroic battles.

 The script is okay.
-It has its strengths – Peter trying to come to terms with the death of his mentor and awkwardly trying to connect with MJ – but it is also arranged around the various locales and set-pieces and awkward pieces of development.
+It has its strengths – Peter trying to come to terms with the death of his mentor and awkwardly trying to connect with MJ – but it also feels arranged around the various locales and set-pieces and awkward pieces of development.
 The greatest amusement comes in the interplay between the business of superherodom and the mundanity of Peter Parker’s life – Nick Fury trying to impart serious information as people keep knocking at Peter’s hotel room door; Brad taking embarrassing photos as Peter is trying on a new costume; Peter’s constant attempts to sneak away from the school party.
 In these scenes, the film is in its element, juggling with an engaging balance of humour the awkward intrusion of Peter’s mundane day-to-day life into the superheroics that is always present the Spider-Man comic.

 The superheroic scenes are fairly solid, although Jon Watts never quite creates something as awesome as the Staten Island Ferry scene in Homecoming.
 Nevertheless, in the scenes with Spider-Man zipping around Venice trying to hold up collapsing towers and the massive battle in London, Far from Home gives us some of the exhilaration that superheroics should hold.
 These seemed strangely routine in the last two Avengers film – or more to the point the Russo Brothers blended everything together into one massive superheroic battle that became a single numbing blur of eye candy.
 It is nice to see a film bringing back something that the series should have – MCU should hire Jon Watts for one of their next entries.

-Mysterio was one of the original Spider-Man super-villains, appearing as early as The Amazing Spider-Man #13 in 1964.
+Mysterio was one of the original Spider-Man super-villains, appearing as early as The Amazing Spider-Man #13 way back in 1964.
 There Quentin Beck was a Hollywood special effects artist with failed ambitions who turned his illusion-creating abilities towards villainy.
 In the original story, he framed Spider-Man for a museum robbery.
 From there he went on to become a major Spider-Man villain and one of the Sinister Six.
 Several others have inherited the costume in recent years.
 The film ditches the special effects artist origin story and now makes Beck into a holographic designer for Stark Industries, although still retains Mysterio’s distinctive look with cape and opaque fishbowl helmet.

 I really like Tom Holland as Spider-Man – in fact, I would go so far as to say I think he is the best of the screen Spider-Men so far.
 I have far less enthusiasm about Zendaya as MJ.
 In the other films, the role of Mary Jane or Peter’s love interest has been filled by some fine actresses – Kirsten Dunst in the Sam Raimi series, Emma Stone as Gwen Stacey in the Andrew Garfield series – but here all we get is a Mary Jane who is an occasionally self-assured, other times nerdy or aloof teenager who mostly seems to shrug her indifference.
 Is this really the girl that is going to be the love of Peter Parker’s life, you keep wondering?

 The other amusing thing about the Tom Holland Spider-Man films is how much they bow at the feet of the MCU and bend over backwards to accommodate.
 This continues here with a substantial section of the plot involving Tony Stark’s bequeathment of his technology to Peter.
-There is also plot reference wound in about The Blip (as the events of Thanos’s destroying much of the universe is now called) where we learn that people returned but five years older (you wonder to what extent this will become canon over in the MCU).
+There is also plot reference wound in about The Blip (as the events of Thanos’s wiping out most of the population of the universe is now called) where we learn that people returned but five years older (you wonder to what extent this will become canon over in the MCU).
 Even aside from that, we have the importation of Samuel L. Jackson’s Nick Fury, Cobie Smulders’ Maria Hill and Jon Favreau’s Happy Hapgood who gets to romance Aunt May.
 In all of this – Tony Stark’s gift of his legacy to Peter, Nick Fury remonstrating Peter about doing his duty, Happy turning up to save the day and woo Aunt May – you cannot help but read an analogy for Sony’s relationship with Marvel and the MCU which went from being dependent on their technology and designs in the first film to overflowing with largesse at their aid and support this time around.